Amos 5, 4-8

 Something to pray

 Lord God, you ask us to seek the path of life by a prayerful relationship with you and yet we confess that sometimes our human frailty makes it difficult.
 Help us in our weakness by your Holy Spirit to pray for those in your world facing adversity, suffering, poverty and injustice.

 Lord, your servant Amos reminds us that you put the stars into the sky and you can change things and bring comfort to those in need.
 We pray that your suffering people in the world will know your presence and your sustaining love in this life and the life to come.

-Today's contributor is Emma Perry, a student at Westminster College, Cambridge.
+Today's contributor is Emma Perry, a former student minister at Westminster College, Cambridge.